 \section{Proposed System}

 We propose a self-improving perception system that interlinks localisation within a map and semantic segmentation of the scene.
-Importantly, we define the semantics of the scene not as arbitrary class labels, but by the observable affordance that some parts of the scene are mapped (\emph{background}) and some are not (\emph{foreground}).
-Therefore, we create pseudolabels based on the localisation in the map to train the semantic segmentation, an we use the segmentation into \emph{foreground} and \emph{background} to inform the localisation.
+We define the semantics of the scene not as arbitrary class labels, but by the observable affordance that some parts of the scene are mapped (\emph{background}) and some are not (\emph{foreground}).
+Therefore, we create pseudo labels based on the localisation in the map to train the semantic segmentation, and we use the segmentation into \emph{foreground} and \emph{background} to inform the localisation.
 This creates a feedback loop that can yield improvements in both parts, as can be seen in Figure~\ref{fig:system_overview}.